heamanthsop/parlant/README.md

   </p>
 </div>

+Parlant is an LLM-first Conversational API designed to give control freaks the precision they need over their LLM agents. 🔧 🎛️ It's operated using an easy-to-use CLI 📟 and native client SDKs in Python and TypeScript 📦.

-**IMPORTANT NOTE:** Parlant is in active development by a team of (currently) 12 contributors (developers, researchers, and QA) from leading institutions, such as Microsoft, Check Point, and Dynamic Yield.
-We're looking for more contributors to help get customer-facing agents under control!
-Please consider joining our Discord server and participating in our development.
+**IMPORTANT NOTE:** We're looking for more contributors to help get customer-facing agents under control!
+To be a part of this effort, join our [Discord server](https://discord.gg/duxWqxKk6J) and tell us about your relevant skills and how you'd like to help.

+## Who uses Parlant?
+Parlant is used to deliver adaptive, high-fidelity agents in use cases such as:
+- 🏦 Regulated financial services
+- 🏥 Healthcare communications
+- 📜 Legal assistance
+- 🛡️ Compliance-focused use cases
+- 🎯 Brand-sensitive customer service
+- 🤝 Personal advocacy and representation

+## How is Parlant used?
+Developers and data-scientists are using Parlant to:

+- 🤖 Create custom-tailored conversational agents quickly and easily
+- 👣 Define behavioral guidelines for agents to follow (Parlant ensures they are followed reliably)
+- 🛠️ Attach tools with specific guidance on how to properly use them in different contexts
+- 📖 Manage their agents’ glossary to ensure strict interpretation of terms in a conversational context
+- 👤 Add customer-specific information to deliver personalized interactions

 ## ✨ Take Control of AI Agent Decisions
-**Parlant is a framework that transforms how AI agents make decisions in customer-facing scenarios.**
+**Parlant transforms how AI agents make decisions in customer-facing use cases.**

-**With Parlant, you can not only spin up and serve an LLM agent in minutes—with a full-fledged & responsive conversation management API—but, more importantly, you can continuously guide and improve its decision making and general behavior, easily and reliably.**

-Unlike traditional approaches that rely on prompt engineering or conversational flow charts, Parlant introduces a dynamic control system that ensures agents follow your specific business rules, in the form of behavioral guidelines that you provide, by matching and activating the appropriate combination of guidelines for every specific context.
+It moves beyond traditional prompt engineering and flow charts.
+Instead, you provide it with contextual atomic guidelines, and it adapts your instructions to each conversation in real-time.
+By intelligently matching and activating relevant behavioral guidelines for each specific context, your agents end up consistently following your business rules while maintaining much more natural conversations with your customers than you could achieve with predefined semantic graphs or flow charts.

+### How does Parlant work?
 ```mermaid
 graph TD
     API(Parlant REST API) -->|React to Session Trigger| Engine[AI Response Engine]